I had to miss class because of a religious Holy Day, Is this an excusable absence?

 How do I withdraw for medical or mental health issues?

 If a student must withdraw due to medical reasons, prior to the withdrawal deadline as indicated in the academic calendar, a student may do so through the regular withdrawal process.
-If a student is incapacitated or unable to make the request on his/her own, please contact the Dean of Students Office for assistance at 940-565-2648.
+If a student is incapacitated or unable to make the request on their own, please contact the Dean of Students Office for assistance at 940-565-3633.
 For details regarding the withdrawal process, go to http://deanofstudents.unt.edu/withdrawals.

 I have been referred to the Dean of Students Office for conduct.
 What will happen?

 You will receive a notice of complaint to the mailing address listed in the UNT system (or residence hall) instructing you to make an appointment with a Dean of Students Representative.
 It is important that you follow-up with this request, make an appointment and keep it.
 Ignoring the situation will not make it go away.
 In fact, ignoring the request is a violation of the Code of Student Conduct and could result in a misconduct penalty or sanction (including block on registration and/or suspension).

 I have been accused of cheating on a paper by one of my professors.
 What will happen?

 Issues of academic integrity (cheating, plagiarism, etc) are handled through the office of Academic Integrity under the Provost Office.
 Please contact the office of Academic Integrity (firstname.lastname@example.org) and/or visit the Academic Integrity website for more information.

 I am feeling homesick, depressed, anxious, nervous and upset.
 Where can I go?